A Comparison of Water Drainage and Storage in Putting Green Built Using Airfield Systems AirDrain and USGA Methods of Construction

 “Low impact development and sustainable designs will dominate modern construction in the future.
 AirField Systems has a strong advantage in being 100% post manufactured recycled content.
 We can ship over 91,000 square feet of AirDrain in one 53′ foot trailer.

 AirField only needs 2 trucks for an entire sports field and just days to install.
-A gravel system can save 80-100 truck loads in and out of your sight, and weeks for installation,” said Charles Blackwood, President of AirField Systems.
+A gravel system can save 80-100 truck loads in and out of your site, and weeks for installation,” said Charles Blackwood, President of AirField Systems.

 Charles added that “AirField also saves a tremendous amount of water consumption over the life of a field, and also provides water reclamation and reuse capabilities.
 This helps reduce storm structure usage and dramatically lowers the site development impact of any sports facility or golf course.”

-AirField Systems is the premier manufacturer of American made, 100% recycled synthetic drainage systems for natural grass and artificial grass sports facilities.
+AirField Systems is the premier manufacturer of American made 100% recycled synthetic drainage systems for natural grass and artificial grass sports facilities.